MathiasMSFT/MyWiki/Azure/Azure Governance Visualizer.md

 ## Set up a service principal

-You can also use your admin account, but for stuff like this (automation for Ops or audit activities) it is preferable to use a SP.
+You can also use your admin account, but for tasks like this (automation for Ops or audit activities) it is preferable to use a SP.
 We will run it through a service principal.

 ### Manually